Electronics Engineering Technology - Telecommunications Systems (Optional Co-op)

 - Design, produce and measure transistorized RF circuits at frequencies to 1 GHz

-Sample Job TitlesElectronics Assembler, Maintenance Technician, Production Engineering Assistant, Development Engineering Technician, Electronic Draftsperson, Service Representative, Systems Engineering Assistant
+Sample Job TitlesElectronics Assembler, Maintenance Technician, Production Engineering Assistant, Development Engineering Technician, Developer - IOT, Electronic Draftsperson, Service Representative, Systems Engineering Assistant

 Program CoursesTo see a typical course list for this program, see the current program course information.